 New building for the Institute

 The Max Planck Society invests around 70 million euros to construct a new building to expand the institute.
 Laboratories for the production and research of novel nanostructures for applications in data technology and energy storage are built.
-Martin Luther University Halle-Wittenberg, the city of Halle and the state of Saxony-Anhalt support the project, which is due to be completed in 2025.
+Martin Luther University Halle-Wittenberg, the city of Halle and the state of Saxony-Anhalt support the project.

 A person in full protective clothing is working in a laboratory at the Max Planck Institute of Microstructure Physics.
 Laboratory equipment and a logo of the institute are visible in the background.